dbt-labs/metricflow/CONTRIBUTING.md

 6. Run `make install` to get all of your dependencies loaded and ready for development
     - This includes useful dev tools, including pre-commit for linting.
     - You may run `pre-commit install` if you would like the linters to run prior to all local git commits
+7. OPTIONAL: install dbt dependencies.
+Developers working on dbt integrations will need to install these in order to work on those integrations and run the relevant tests.
+Any of the following commands should be sufficient for development purposes:
+    - `poetry install -E "dbt-postgres dbt-cloud"`
+    - `poetry install -E "dbt-redshift dbt-cloud"`
+    - `poetry install -E "dbt-snowflake dbt-cloud"`
+    - `poetry install -E "dbt-bigquery dbt-cloud"`

 ## Start testing and development